demisto/content/Packs/Mattermost/Integrations/MattermostV2/MattermostV2_description.md

 ### For sending messages using the ChatBot app and mirroring

-To enable a direct communication with Mattermost for mirroring and sending messages by a Mattermost chat bot, make sure both of *Long running instance* and *Enable Incident Mirroring* parameters are checked.
+To enable a direct communication with Mattermost for mirroring and sending messages by a Mattermost chatbot, make sure both the *Long running instance* and *Enable Incident Mirroring* parameters are checked.